endeavorcomm/le-cms/setup-cert-mgmt-system.md

 Be sure to add DNS records to your main DNS server before starting acme-dns service!!
 Example:
-if your acme-challenge server's FQDN is acme-challenge.example.com, add an A record for it in your example.com DNS zone (this may already exist, from previous le-cms steps) add an NS record for acme-challenge.example.com that points to acme-challenge.example.com
+if your acme-challenge server's FQDN is acme-challenge.example.com, add an A record for it in your example.com DNS zone add an NS record for acme-challenge.example.com that points to acme-challenge.example.com

 #### A few notes about the acme-dns configuration